Navy visits American following Rogers' 22-point game

 Navy Midshipmen (17-11, 10-6 Patriot) at American Eagles (15-12, 7-9 Patriot)

-The Midshipmen have gone 10-6 against Patriot opponents.
-Navy has an 8-5 record against opponents over .500.
+The Midshipmen are 10-6 in conference games.
+Navy is third in the Patriot scoring 33.1 points per game in the paint led by Daniel Deaver averaging 9.4.

-TOP PERFORMERS: Rogers is shooting 63.4% and averaging 13.4 points for the Eagles.
-Johnny O’Neil is averaging 10.7 points over the last 10 games for American.
+TOP PERFORMERS: Rogers is scoring 13.4 points per game with 5.4 rebounds and 1.7 assists for the Eagles.
+Johnny O’Neil is averaging 10.7 points and 6.8 rebounds while shooting 47.0% over the past 10 games for American.

-Daniel Deaver is averaging 13.1 points and 6.8 rebounds for the Midshipmen.
-Sean Yoder is averaging 12 points and 5.4 rebounds over the past 10 games for Navy.
+Deaver is averaging 13.1 points and 6.8 rebounds for the Midshipmen.
+Sean Yoder is averaging 12.0 points and 5.4 rebounds while shooting 48.8% over the past 10 games for Navy.

 LAST 10 GAMES: Eagles: 3-7, averaging 61.8 points, 24.6 rebounds, 14.0 assists, 6.5 steals and 4.1 blocks per game while shooting 50.6% from the field.
 Their opponents have averaged 66.9 points per game.